malahx/StockPlugins/GameData/StockPlugins/README.md

 #### Changelog

 v1.23 - 2017.01.14
-* Fix: Deleted all un-updated mods (KerbalGPS and RocketWatch),
+* Fix: Corrected the TechRequired spam at the loading of the VAB/SPH,
+* Fix: Corrected the Graphotron mod name,
 * Fix: Updated for DeadlyReentry 7.5,
-* Fix: Corrected the Graphotron mod name,
 * Fix: Put the diskspace of kOS to 10 000,
+* Fix: Deleted all un-updated mods (KerbalGPS and RocketWatch),
 * Update ModuleManager to 2.7.5,
 * Update to KSP 1.2.2